torch2424/wasmboy/README.md

 ### Supported Platforms

 Try to test and aim for support on all major browsers (Chrome, Firefox, and Safari).
-Also, Node support works with the `headless` option, and using the [Worker Threads](https://nodejs.org/api/worker_threads.html) `--experimental-worker` flag.
+Also, Node support works with the [`headless` option in the WasmBoy config](https://github.com/torch2424/wasmBoy/wiki/Lib-API#wasmboyoptions), and using the [Worker Threads](https://nodejs.org/api/worker_threads.html) `--experimental-worker` flag.

 # Example Gifs & Screenshots